microsoft/vstest-docs/RFCs/0016-Loggers-Information-From-RunSettings.md

 3. Multiple Loggers can be added in runsettings by adding `Logger` node in `LoggerRunSettings.Loggers` section.
 4. Configuration is optional in `Logger` node.
 5. Atleast one attribute among `uri`, `friendlyName`, `assemblyQualifiedName` should be present in `Logger` node.
-6. If more than one attributes among `uri`, `friendlyName`, `assemblyQualifiedName` are present, then precedence order is assemblyQualifiedName > uri > friendlyName.
+6. If more than one attributes among `uri`, `friendlyName`, `assemblyQualifiedName` are present, then precedence order is `assemblyQualifiedName > uri > friendlyName`.
 Attributes other than precedent attribute are ignored.
 7. Logger can be enabled or disabled using `enabled` attribute in `Logger` node.
 For example to disable a logger: `<Logger friendlyName="sampleLogger" enabled="false" />`.

 ## Error and Warning scenarios: